CitricDolphin1/grapefruit-tae/docs/actions.md

 If enforce is True and you have not specified any verbs, then your action will be impossible to trigger!

 **need_nouns:** A list of nouns that MUST ALL be in the command for the action to succeed.
-This is checked only when the action actually runs and is ignored by the parser.
+This is checked only when the action actually runs and is mostly ignored by the parser.
 If left empty, this will not be checked.

 **need_items:** A list of items (strings) that the player must have in their inventory to trigger the action.